wimaha/homebridge-mieleathome/README.md

 - HomeKit identify support via Homebridge log.

 ## Breaking changes
+### Versions > 2.5.2
+- _Disable temperature sensor_ and _disable stop action ability_ need to be re-configured as the settings have become finer grained (per specific device type instead of per group of device types).

 ### Versions >= 2.2.0
 - Due to guided setup, `refreshToken` and `token` are no longer visible in the configuration UI.
 However if all fails, the plugin will still attempt to use these configuration settings as a last resort when they are configured in the `config.json`.